mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 We really want the community to own the docs as much as possible.
 In light of this, please mark your issue as “Help Wanted” so that community members are able to identify work that they’re able to assist with.

-If your documentation request/issue applies to a repository other than mattermost/docs, you can use the **Docs Needed** and **Editor Review** labels and/or ping @justinegeffen or @amyblaise.
+If your documentation request/issue applies to a repository other than mattermost/docs, you can use the **Docs Needed** and **Editor Review** labels and/or ping @justinegeffen or @amyblais.

 ## General Contribution Workflow